 Buddhism in the great centers like Luoyang and Buddhism close to Imperial capitals tended to be more orthodox and stable.
 A further important distinguishing feature of monasteries like Shaolin was that they were designated official places of worship.
-These monasteries also received their name via Imperial decree, displayed images of the Imperial five clawed dragon on their roofs, recieved land, money, servants, subject families, known as "seng zhi hu" (Chin.: 僧祇戶), and rights to maintain certain industries which generated profits.
+These monasteries also received their name via Imperial decree, displayed images of the Imperial Five-Clawed Dragon on their roofs, received land, money, servants, subject families, known as "Seng Zhi Hu" (Chin.: 僧祇戶), and rights to maintain certain industries which generated profits.
 The number of official monasteries known as Shifang Conglin tended to be small and stable throughout dynastic history.

-There were other significant reasons for Imperial patronage which in large measure accounted for Buddhism’s success in China.
-In order to expand cultivation to regions that were more arid, monasteries were granted land and given families who farmed under supervision.
-The monasteries stored grain, and in return supplied implements, oxen, and in those times of chronic famine, relief.
+There were other significant reasons for Imperial patronage, which in large measure accounted for Buddhism's success in China.
+In order to expand cultivation to regions that were arider, monasteries were granted land and given families who farmed under supervision.
+The monasteries stored grain, and in return, supplied implements, oxen, and in those times of chronic famine, relief.
 This role in famine relief helped Buddhism to gain converts.

 © 2012 by Honan Shaolin (Cultrual & Historical) Association, Alberta, Canada, and Honan Shaolin Association, Golden Dragon Team, Inc.™ 河南少林金龍會, New York.